torvalds/linux/Documentation/filesystems/orangefs.rst

 its pathname, resulting in a negative directory entry for the object.
 A new inode is allocated and associated with the dentry, turning it from a negative dentry into a "productive full member of society".
-Orangefs obtains the new inode from Linux with new_inode() and associates the inode with the dentry by sending the pair back to Linux with d_instantiate().
+Orangefs obtains the new inode from GNU/Linux with new_inode() and associates the inode with the dentry by sending the pair back to GNU/Linux with d_instantiate().

 The evaluation of a pathname for an object resolves to its corresponding